phlummox-dev/phlummox-dev.github.io/src/posts/azure-in-docker.md

 Really though, the best CLI is one you [don't have to install at all][az-cloud-shell]{target="_blank"}.

+[^aws-credit]: Though to give Amazon credit, they do at least *tell* you where their install script will be creating files.
+So it would be pretty easy to package the resulting files up into whatever package is native to your distribution (e.g. `.deb` or `.rpm` files).

 I'm surprised (and annoyed, of course) that more cloud providers don't provide web-based shell access to their tools.
 But when they don't, the next